cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 We will define an implementation of `Mempool[T MempoolTx]` that will cover a majority of application use cases.
 Namely, it will prioritize transactions by priority and transaction sender, allowing for multiple prioritized transactions from the same sender.
-The mempool will be defined as a wrapper around a simple priority queue using a max binary heap, along with additional indexes/metadata to store senders and their nonces, allowing for simple multi-dimensional prioritization (2-ary).
+The app-side mempool will be defined as a wrapper around a simple priority queue using a max binary heap, along with additional indexes/metadata to store senders and their nonces, allowing for simple multi-dimensional prioritization (2-ary).